Thomas Hardy was a nineteenth century writer famed for his Wessex novels

 1916: Publication of the “Selected Poems of Thomas Hardy”.

-1917: Begins work on his autobiography which is to be published after his death in his wife’s name.
+1917: Hardy begins work on his autobiography which is to be published after his death in his wife’s name.
 Publication of “Moments of Vision”.

 1919: Publication of “Collected Poems”.

-1920: (April) Last visit to London.
+1920: Last visit to London during April.
 Many congratulations are received on his 80th birthday, including those from King George the Fifth.

-1922: Receives an Honorary Degree from the University of St. Andrews, in Scotland.
-Receives an Honorary Fellowship from Queen’s College, Oxford.
+1922: He receives an Honorary Degree from the University of St. Andrews, in Scotland and an Honorary Fellowship from Queen’s College, Oxford.

 1925: Publication of “Human Shows”.